 TISAX compliance also requires an independent audit from an approved TISAX auditor.
 The ENX Association maintains a list of approved auditors, and you can choose one based on your geographic region and other needs.

 After that, the compliance process should start to feel familiar.
 Most companies will first want to perform an internal audit, so they can identify and correct any weaknesses before the independent audit.
 The independent audit might uncover more weaknesses, which you will need to correct.

 The independent auditor also submits its findings to ENX.
 If you have minor issues, you might get a temporary certification, valid only for a limited time while you fix those outstanding issues.
 If you have material weaknesses, the ENX won’t issue any certification at all until those weaknesses are fixed.
 Once you do have final certification, however, your company can publish the results to the TISAX Exchange for other businesses in the automotive sector to see.

-The good news is that many of the controls included in TISAX are the same ones found in Annex A of the ISO 27001 standard,; or are basic good practice for cybersecurity programs generally.
+The good news is that many of the controls included in TISAX are the same ones found in Annex A of the ISO 27001 standard, or are basic good practice for cybersecurity risk management programs generally.
 If you want to pursue TISAX certification, one important first step would be to map your existing security controls to TISAX (and perhaps ISO 27001 or other frameworks that may be on your compliance agenda).

 Then come the standard next steps of implementing policies, procedures, and controls as necessary to close any gaps you find; documenting your work along the way.

 The more practical question for CISOs is whether they have the right tools and processes in place to manage TISAX compliance — since it most likely will be the latest in a long line of security frameworks your business is trying to follow.
 We explored the wisdom of using audit management software in a previous post on this blog; all that wisdom still applies here, too.
 Efficiency of collaboration, storage of evidence, task assignment and alerting: the more you can automate them, the better your compliance journey will be.